 History The Cherry Hill Police Canine Unit has a history of honorable and distinguished service to the residents of Cherry Hill.
 The canine unit began its service in 1980 when the department first brought canines onto the force.
 Since then the need for police canines has changed and so has the unit.

 When canines first came to the Cherry Hill Police they helped solve crimes and assisted in catching criminals.
 Today the highly trained canine teams of the Cherry Hill Police Department perform more tasks then ever.

-Canine Teams Currently, the Cherry Hill Police Department has two canine teams working on the street.
-The following are the department's narcotics detection teams:
+Currently, the Cherry Hill Police Department has three canine teams working on the street.
+The following are the department's patrol and narcotics detection teams:

 Police Officer C. Wernig and K-9 Mika